-You won’t find millennials through TV or print advertising.
+You won’t find millennials only through TV or print advertising.

 Instead, you need to reach out to them online; through social media and video.
 Developing a strong social media strategy that addresses their financial concerns and includes a strong call-to-action is key.